Kaushik0802/Custom-Diffusion-Model-for-Image-Generation/README.md

 | sampling_loop.py  | Reconstructs images from noise during inference |
 | main_interface.py | UI to toggle between models and visualize outputs |
 | image_utils.py    | Preprocessing steps and image display helpers |

+## If trained from scratch:
+  Step 1: Install requirments.txt
+  Step 2: Setup config in training_pipeline.py, main_interface.py according to your needs.
+The switch between the two models training can be seen in training_pipeline.py
+  Step 3: Run training_pipeline.py
+  Step 4: Verify the loss logs and Loss_csv being generated Step 5: Run plotting code to obtain plots
+  Step 6: Choose your desired model by renaming them in the main_interface.py (#comments available in file to guide) Step 7: Run Streamlit app
+  Step 8: Choose a model
+  Step 9: View results